-Although many teaching principles and practices can be conveyed through workshops and articles, there is no substitute for individual discussion with a Poorvu Center staff member about one’s teaching style, classroom goals, and interaction with faculty, teaching fellows and students – who may be present in New Haven or connecting with Yale from anywhere in the world.
+Although many teaching principles and practices can be learned through workshops and articles, there is no substitute for individual discussion with a Poorvu Center staff member about one’s teaching style, classroom goals, and interaction with faculty, teaching fellows and students – who may be present in New Haven or connecting with Yale from anywhere in the world.

 If technology will support the pursuit of your teaching goals, you can consult with a member of our technology staff.
 We can help you think about effective uses of presentation software, Canvas, course websites, blogs, wikis, mobile technologies, audio and video projects, and many others.
 We can also speak with you about initiatives that include students or learners from around the world and how to use models like network courses and massive open online courses (MOOCs).